©2023 by Corbin Ball, CMP, CSP

 Tablet computers become the fasted adopted technology hardware in history.

-Active Networks acquires StarCite.
+The Active Network acquires StarCite.
 Previous merges of these two companies include some of the major pioneers of meetings technology: RegWeb, b-there, seeUthere, PlanSoft, OnVantage, RegOnline and WingateWeb -- another step in the consolidation of major meetings technology companies.

 The iBeacon was introduced at Apple’s 2013 World Wide Developers Conference in June 2013 leading to precise location-based marketing.